kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 So far we have done  :

 * Making a tile.
-This involves using the shit key to keep the tile square and careful sizing so the block is 15x15 pixels.
+This involves using the shift key to keep the tile square and careful sizing so the block is 15x15 pixels.
 We also make sure the costume is centered.
 * Making a head, body, leg, and arm.
 This uses the same skills.
 The arm costume has to be rotated to point forward.
 * Using the point to cursor block to make the head and arm point to the mouse.
 * Using a forever loop and go to and change y blocks to position the body, head, and arm securely.
 We talked about how much to change y depends on the size of the characters.